firebitsbr/fraud-detection-neuromorphic/docs/DEPLOYMENT.md

 ### Database Optimization

-For production with real dataifts:
+For production with real datasets:

 ```bash
 # Use PostgreSQL for transaction storage